-How to Cancel a Recurring Payment on PayPal or Subscription
+How to Cancel Automatic Payments on PayPal

 Here’s What We’ll Cover:

 Canceling a Recurring Payment on PayPal as a Customer

 Let’s start with the customer’s view of canceling an automatic or recurring payment.
 If you’re ready to cancel a subscription you’ve set up to be paid automatically, you’ll need to follow these steps to ensure you don’t have to watch any more money leave your bank account.